 If so, I’d love to invite you to join me every Wednesday, as I share all my thrifting adventures along with tips and tricks over on Instagram as part of the series “Thrifting with the Gals”.
 Then a monthly round-up back here on the blog every third Thursday!

 White table napkins and placemats pair beautifully and I even added a touch of gold to the mixture with a bowl filled with faux fruits for a hint of more color.

 While I was down at the local antique shop I discovered this crock like vase with four bunnies holding it up.
 So cute for Easter and spring right?
 I added some simple faux flowers to the vase.
 I will use this year round too!

 Candles, always candles on a table!

 I found these blue candlesticks while shopping in Maine.
 They are both a candle holder and a vase!
 And they also paired perfectly with the rest of the blue touches and cherry blossom pink depression glass.

 In the background is a vintage mantel we installed a couple of years back.
 Learn how to easily install a vintage mantel.
 Last year I hung teacups over it and this year I’ve hung several small thrifted vintage plates with just a thumbtack, fishing line, and commando strips.

 What is a safe way to store vintage dishes?

 Most importantly is finding good storage options for your vintage dishes.
-The dishes I shared with you today came with these storage bags, but you may also find this very set on Amazon for only $12.95
+The dishes I shared with you today came with these storage bags, but you may also find this very set on Amazon.

 I’m so glad you dropped by today friend, and if you are new to my blog, welcome!
 I hope you enjoyed your visit with us here today at our Vermont home.
 Please join me as a regular here at Dabbling & Decorating by signing up for my newsletter and never miss an update!